SAP-samples/teched2025-XP261/exercises/ex0/README.md

 # Getting started
-Please follow the steps described in this *Getting Started* section to prepare your user account for accessing the systems in this hands-on session.
+Please follow the steps described in this section to prepare your user account for accessing the systems in this hands-on session.

-This chapter contains the information for  the following systems:
+You will get access to the following systems:
-* Microsoft Entra
+* Microsoft EntraID
 * SAP Cloud Identity Services
 * SAP SuccessFactors
 * SAP S/4 HANA Private Edition